ccorcos/js-avl-tree/README.md

 ## To Do

-- No more AvlStorage -- just use KeyValue storage.
+- IndexTransaction should use ShardedTransaction...
-- No more AvlTransaction -- just KeyValue transaction
+  - Batch should only ever accept transactions.